Search

 The high fiber content in low-processed cereal products helps us to maintain or reduce our body weight, reduce the risk of cardiovascular disease and some cancers.
 As we can see, there are many advantages and they are indisputable.
 However, situations occur where the use of highly purified products such as wheat bread or breadcrumbs will work lightly as a medicine, because dietary fiber avoids the ability to bind to water and stimulate insufficient water intake in a daily diet.

-Refined cereals are certainly a better choice for people who are struggling with diseases of the stomach and intestines, the elderly or after surgical procedures.
-Fiber should be limited if we want to take care of the diseased organs.
-The fact that purified cereals have a lower nutritional value or a lower fiber content does not pose a problem for athletes.
-The diet of a person who is very physically active (especially a person with a high intake of cereals) is rich in minerals or vitamins, so it is not possible to have a complete deficiency of nutrients in the diet as a result of this.
+Grains without whole grain are likely a better choice for people with gastrointestinal problems, elderly people, or after surgical procedures.
+Fiber should be reduced to take care of the diseased organs.
+The fact that grains without whole grain have a lower nutritional value or a lower fiber content is not a problem for athletes.
+The diet of a person with high physical activity (especially a person who consumes large amounts of grains) is rich in minerals or vitamins, so it is not possible to have a complete deficiency of nutrients in the diet as a result of this.

 Source